Creating InetAddress objects

 the host name or string format of the dotted quad address

-to the static InetAddress.getByName()
+to the static InetAddress.getByName() method like this:

 try {